 About four hours from Coyhaique, you’ll arrive at a tiny little town called Puerto Tranquilo right on the lake General Carrera.
-The water is an amazing icy green color.
-It honestly looks a like like the Gatorade drink called Glaciar, which is fitting, seeing as how the lake is filled with melted glaciar water.
+The lake is filled with melted glacier water, which is an amazing, icy green color.
 Within this body of water is where the Capillas de Marmol lie.

 There are small business all along the lakeshore offering to take tourists out.
 They all cost about the same price.
 You can wait until the boat fills up and then divide the cost between all the passengers, or you can pay for the full boat and go out solo.

 Finally, you’ll come to a tiny little house with a small parking lot outside.
-The path to the glacier lies on private property so some enterprising Chilean has shot up shot there collecting a small entrance fee from those who come to see the ice in the mountains.
-Once you’ve paid you are ushered into a forest where you walk on a well-maintained path up a rocky climb to a look out point.
-From there you can see the glacier.
-And you can see how much it has been receding due to global warming.
+The path to the glacier lies on private property, so some enterprising Chilean has set up shop there, collecting a small entrance fee from those who come to see the ice.
+Once you’ve paid, you are ushered into a forest where you walk on a well-maintained path up a rocky climb to a look-out point.
+From there you can see the glacier, and you can see how much it has been receding due to global warming.

 Kyle Hepp is an international wedding photographer and expat extraordinaire, living with her husband in Santiago.
 She loves to travel and shoot happy couples.
 She combined those two things and since starting her business four years ago, has shot in Chile, Argentina, all over the U.S., France, Spain and England.
 Find out more on her blog.